yoctoproject/poky/documentation/ref-manual/variables.rst

       The list of package names (:term:`PN`) for which CVEs (Common Vulnerabilities and Exposures) are ignored.

+   :term:`CVE_DB_UPDATE_INTERVAL`
+      Specifies the CVE database update interval in seconds, as used by ``cve-update-db-native``.
+The default value is "86400" i.e. once a day (24*60*60).
+If the value is set to "0" then the update will be forced every time.
+Alternatively, a negative value e.g. "-1" will disable updates entirely.

    :term:`CVE_PRODUCT`
       In a recipe, defines the name used to match the recipe name against the name in the upstream `NIST CVE database <https://nvd.nist.gov/>`__.